midnightrun/notes-achieving-devops/NOTES.md

 Good leaders are defined by two things 1) protect they people 2) hold them accountable. #behaviour

-Information flows down the organisation easily but takes effort to get up again. #provokingthought

-Slow down to a level that the organization can handle. #provokingthought

 A resilient team is made of the elements of 1) Autonomy, 2) Mastery, 3) Purpose.
 See Drive book. #suggestion

 Change is inevitable in the software world.
 We need to live with it and need to come up with solution on the fly to win. #suggestion

-To get business buy-ins talk the language.
-Connect your asks to dollars and use more often the word waste. #provokingthought

 Use monitoring reduce the most common errors for customers, this build empathy. #suggestion

-Don’t expect to get everything right from the start.
-Patience and experiments are the key. #provokingthought

 Use feature toogles to separate deployment and release. #suggestion

 Consistency is more important than perfection. #suggestion

-There is no silver bullet.
-Just hard work.
-And the only one who can do it, is you. #provokingthought

 The second year of transformations are the hardest.
 Watch out! #suggestion

 Don’t get involve in discussions about pro and cons about a tool.
 There is always a solution but the problems arising with people, process and culture are more challenging. #suggestion